jgarcia77/Onion-Architecture-Pattern-DotNetCore/README.md

 - **Tests.Services.Tests:** Unit tests to support the API

 ###### Utilities
-- **Utilities.DI.Modules:** Inversion of control modules used for dependency injection
+- **Utilities.DI.Modules:** Contains Autofac modules used to bundle Infrastructure and Services components